KD5FMU/New-weather.sh-file/README.md

 # New-weather.sh-file
-This is the latest weather.sh file from Paul - KN2R
+This is the latest weather.sh file, Updated by Mike Webb WG5EEK and Paul Aidukas KN2R